 Were you diagnosed with obstructive sleep apnea (OSA) and now every night you sleep with a CPAP machine (continuous positive airway pressure machine)?
-The CPAP helps control your breathing, giving you an undisturbed cpapnight of rest.
+The CPAP helps control your breathing, giving you an undisturbed night of rest.
 The CPAP machine provides pressurized air to your upper airway while sleeping to keep your airway open.

 The apparatus generally consists of an air compressor and either a nasal or facial mask.
 To help keep the mask in place while you sleep, it comes with a strap.
 The strap not only goes around your head but also under your chin to keep the mouth closed letting the majority of the breathing to be done through the nose.
 A tube then connects the mask to the machine.
 There is a motor that blows air into the tube and through your mask into your airway.
 Some CPAP machines monitor your breathing and apply pressurized air only when you need it.